Kaggle/learntools/notebooks/README.md

 To start a new track (i.e. a themed sequence of notebooks such as are found on the Kaggle Learn homepage, or in Kaggle Learn Challenges) called "spam", run `new_track.sh spam`.
 This will create a `spam/` subdirectory, with the following contents:

 ```
-partials/
+raw/
 rendered/
-pushables/
+kernels_api_metadata/
 __init__.py
 track_meta.py
 track_config.yaml
 ```

-`partials/` is where the notebooks you author should go.
+`raw/` is where the notebooks you author should go.
 These will be straightforward ipynb notebooks which (perhaps with some setup such as downloading necessary datasets, installing libraries, and careful path manipulation) may be runnable locally.
 However, they're *also* recipes for generating ipynb notebooks.

-`rendered/` is where the notebooks generated from the `partials/` recipes go.
+`rendered/` is where the notebooks generated from the `raw/` recipes go.
 These are what get synced to Kaggle Kernels.
 You should not edit these directly (treat them as build products).

-`pushables/` contains `kernel-metadata.json` files for syncing notebooks to Kaggle Kernels via the API.
+`kernels_api_metadata/` contains `kernel-metadata.json` files for syncing notebooks to Kaggle Kernels via the API.

 `track_meta.py` defines some metadata, mostly about the notebooks you'll be syncing.
-A notebook in the `partials/` subdirectory will only be rendered (and have a `kernel-metadata.json` file generated) if it has an entry in `track_meta.py`.
-(This means you're welcome to put as many throwaway testing notebooks as you like in `partials` without worrying about them breaking anything.)
+A notebook in the `raw/` subdirectory will only be rendered (and have a `kernel-metadata.json` file generated) if it has an entry in `track_meta.py`.
+(This means you're welcome to put as many throwaway testing notebooks as you like in `raw` without worrying about them breaking anything.)
 See `examples/example_track/track_meta.py` for an exhaustively commented example.

 `track_config.yaml` is much shorter.
 Whereas `track_meta.py` deals with the "what", this deals with the "how".